Kvikku/IntuneAssignments/README.md

 # Intune Assignments

+# Important

+I am currently working on migrating this application to a modern, WinUI 3 version.
+See this repo - https://github.com/Kvikku/IntuneTools

 # Overview

 This application aims to solve one big issue I've had with Microsoft Intune for a long time - how to efficiently deploy a large amount of applications and profiles/policies to one or more groups with just a few clicks.